markliu22/BuySellBooks/README.md

 # BuySellBooks

-BuySellBooks is a fully functional online marketplace for students to buy and sell used textbooks built using React, Redux, Express, Node, MongoDB, Amazon S3, and JSON Web Tokens.
+BuySellBooks is a fully functional online marketplace for students to buy and sell used textbooks built using React, Express, Node, MongoDB, and Amazon S3.

 # Demo: